PoPoutdoor/Ushahidi-plugin-Translator/readme.txt

 This tool supports up to 2 level $lang array.

 == To do ==
-1. Add 'Manage' tab to handle database operations. e.g. clear all data, remove data of written file, etc.
+1. Add 'Manage' tab/button to handle database operations. e.g. clear all data, remove data of written file, etc.
 2. Remove dependency of Ushahidi system (make this tool works on any kohana 2.3)
 3. Add feature to call external online translation on Edit page.